bremer22/bremer12/Installation.md

 You can then see logs by clicking on `More` (top right) and then `View logs`.<br>

 #### Local
-- Make sure [Node](https://nodejs.org/en/) is installed on your system and open a command prompt/terminal.
+- Make sure [Node v14+](https://nodejs.org/en/) is installed on your system and open a command prompt/terminal.
 - Run `git clone https://github.com/slow/nitro-sniper nitro-sniper`
 - Run `cd nitro-sniper`
 - Run `npm install`